 I was on Facebook a while back, back when I first arrived in Australia in October.
 I saw that there are talks and the possibility of a new Star Wars TV series being released.
 It was going to take place around The Knights of the Old Republic era.
 I am not sure when this era fits into the Star Wars timeline, but I am assuming by the title that it takes place in the distant past, way before the prequel trilogy happens which I am not…I am SO not getting into right now.
 Lets just say that you experienced them, I experienced them, we all had to go through them more than once, enough said.
 Present this TV series idea to me a few years ago, I probably would have been all for it.
 The idea of ancient Jedi’s and Sith’s at war with one another in an older galaxy, bring it on I would have said, but now, after the seventh Hollywood movie, after the animated Clone War series, the library of novels, graphic novels and comics, after the warehouses full of toys released everyday, the increasingly large lego world or should I say galaxy, the house hold ornaments that wrap themselves around the Star Wars universe, I think it should stop.
 I wrote on this forum, in a non-provoking way, I wrote “As much as I love Star Wars, I feel like it should stop.
 Let’s see out the new trilogy and let it end.”
 What followed was a string of abuse, I was called every name under the sun simply because I felt like Star Wars has done enough.
 The name calling is not a problem, people are free to say what they please, I am not nor would try to silence anyone, Star Wars is already part of our culture, you cannot get away from it, it even has it’s own day of the year, May 4th, isn’t that enough?
 I know what you’re thinking, you are probably going say something like “Welcome to the internet” I know how the internet works, more so than many others, because I have recently Self-Published my own story for the world to see and to judge.
 I also have this Blog which links to my work and I also provide my own E-mail and Twitter so people can easily get in touch, so I am no stranger to how the internet works, it just came off as a little strange to me as fans of the franchise reacted so offended, so triggered when someone like me comes along and suggests that it stop and perhaps we should focus our attention on smaller artists and creative people who have something to say.

 I am not saying we should end things because they become popular, people should be allowed to be as creative as possible, they should be allowed to like what they like and dislike what they dislike, by no means am I saying we should end things because a minority of people say so, everyone is entitled to an opinion and their own thoughts, feelings and ideas.
 Should my books ever take off, I’d be outraged if someone said “Yeah it’s becoming too popular, time to call it in.”
-All I am trying to say is that we need to get a hold on certain things, we need to be able to pull things back when they go too far.
-Easier said than done but when Christmas turns into a Star Wars convention, alarm bells start to ring in my ears.
+I guess it is more Disney I have a problem with than Star Wars, they simply do not care about content, sure the new movie looks great, but with the amount that has been poured into this monster I’d expect nothing less, but the characters have no depth, the story is once again LOADED with holes and what new things they try to do come across as boring.
+Star Wars is done, it needs to die and make room for other productions, not trample on them, it needs to stop in my opinion.
+Easier said than done but when Christmas turns into a Star Wars convention, alarm bells started to ring in my ears.
 On a side note, it reminds me of a scene from Memories of a Geisha.
 If you’ve read the book or seen the film, you may know what I am talking about, but in short, the point I am trying to make is that in the beginning, you have something beautiful, a practise which is extremely hard to perfect and get right, something that takes time to master, but once you master it you have something wonderful to behold.
 By the end of the film, the tradition has been ransacked, and anyone can parade around calling themselves a Geisha while not understanding the real techniques behind it.
 It becomes a lost art form, and this is what Star Wars reminds me of, a vision that has been lost over the years especially with the release of the prequels which threw out some of the magic of the original trilogy.
 At least with the Alien story it has an ending in sight.
 With Lord of the Rings, it has effectively ended what with the final Hobbit movie coming to a close, yes we will likely see a few more games released here and there, I enjoyed Shadow of Mordor, but for the most part, it is over, its had its day and will be looked back upon with awe.
 Star Trek too, will eventually burn out, it has had a great run, a long run, something to be celebrated, but Star Wars will as far as I am concerned, will go on forever, pushing talented film makers out the way, sucking up more than its fair share of resources and dominating the screens, our houses and infesting our traditions.
 That to my mind sucks, Star Wars is destroying the fond memories I have of Star Wars and I no longer want to be part of it.
 Already I have begun filtering my Facebook, hiding every and all things to do with it, I want their to be a block button so I don’t have to keep doing it.

 Thank you for reading.
 I hope you enjoyed this article.
 If you have any questions or a topic you’d like me to cover in the future, please do not hesitate to write me an e-mail.
 Please follow me on Twitter for regular updates and check out my books for sale on The Amazon Store.
 The logo and font in my title picture does not belong to me, it belongs to Disney.